garyfleming/feature-toggling-talk/feature-toggles.md

 @garyfleming

-^ Hello, my name is Gary Fleming and I'm going to talk to you today about feature toggling.
-While this talk is mainly aimed at developers in medium to large projects, there are useful points in here for product managers and owners too..

-^	OR

 ^	As a developer or project manager, it's not always easy to ensure that multiple features for a project can be built separately.
 Branching has long been a favoured technique when managing parallel development, but comes at a cost.
 In this talk, we'll see what that cost is and explore a better alternative.
 (Hint: it's feature-toggling)

 ---